juancastillo0/leto/README.md

 # Documentation

-The following sections introduce most of the concepts and small examples for building GraphQL executable schemas and servers with Leto.
+The following sections introduce most of the concepts and small examples of building GraphQL executable schemas and servers with Leto.
 Please, if there is something that may be missing from the documentation or you have any question you can make an issue, that would help us a lot.

+If your prefer to read the documentation in a web page, you can [try the documentation page](https://juancastillo0.github.io/leto/) built with Docusaurus.

 # GraphQL Schema Types <!-- docusaurus{"global":true} -->